Read This First

 Prompt 2: When did these tribes emerge, how did they evolve, and what is their general demographic distribution and strength today?

-Emergence and Evolution of the Red, Blue, and Grey Tribes: practical stakes and consequences.
+The real issue is what Emergence and Evolution of the Red, Blue, and Grey Tribes changes once it becomes precise.

-The section turns on Emergence and Evolution of the Red, Blue, and Grey Tribes, Demographic Distribution and Strength Today, and A Historical Perspective.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Emergence and Evolution of the Red, Blue, and Grey Tribes, Demographic Distribution and Strength Today, and A Historical Perspective in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Emergence and Evolution of the Red, Blue, and Grey Tribes distinct from Demographic Distribution and Strength Today.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Emergence and Evolution of the Red, Blue, and Grey Tribes distinct from Demographic Distribution and Strength Today.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The cultural and political divisions began to take clearer shape during the civil rights movement, the Vietnam War, and the rise of counterculture movements.
 The Democratic and Republican parties started to align more distinctly with liberal and conservative ideologies, respectively.